omkarcloud/google-maps-scraper/README.md

 Your investment is completely risk-free!
 We stand by our product with a **30-Day Refund Policy**.
 If you feel that the Pro Version doesn't deliver the value you expected, you can request a refund.

 Still unsure about the Google Maps Scraper?
 No worries!
-Book a demo meeting, and we'll scrape your chosen places right in front of you
+Book a demo meeting, and we'll scrape your chosen places right in front of you.

 Book a Demo using this [meeting link](https://www.omkar.cloud/l/meet-chetan/).

 ### ❓ How Do I Get a Refund?

 Requesting a refund is a simple process that should only take about 5 minutes.
 To request a refund, ensure you have one of the following: